Who is Hedgehog on the Masked Singer?

-It’s been considered one of ITV’s most eye-watering new sequence, however we’re utterly hooked on The Masked Singer.
+It’s been considered one of ITV’s most eye-watering new collection, however we’re fully hooked on The Masked Singer.

 Whereas a few of our forged of characters have been unmasked, we’re nonetheless ready to seek out out which well-known face is behind the masks of Hedgehog – the crooning woodland creature.

-Hedgehog made his Masked Singer debut within the sequence’ first episode.
-Jonathan Ross commented mid-way by way of his Little Combine efficiency that he was “rapping like a dad”.
+Hedgehog made his Masked Singer debut within the collection’ first episode.
+Jonathan Ross commented mid-way by means of his Little Combine efficiency that he was “rapping like a dad”.

-The judging panel all had totally different concepts as to who was within the costume, with Jonathan Ross guessing actor Ian McKellen and Rita Ora suggesting comic Jack Whitehall.
+The judging panel all had completely different concepts as to who was within the costume, with Jonathan Ross guessing actor Ian McKellen and Rita Ora suggesting comic Jack Whitehall.
 Davina McCall plumped for Harry Potter actor David Thewlis, as Hedgehog appeared “quite theatrical” and “posh”.
-Ken Jeong stated he thought actor and comedian Eddie Izzard was within the costume as a result of method Hedgehog held his microphone.
+Ken Jeong mentioned he thought actor and comedian Eddie Izzard was within the costume as a result of means Hedgehog held his microphone.

 Learn on to seek out who HEARALPUBLICIST thinks is behind the prickly costume…